nicholas-ross/SSMS-Schema-Folders/README.md

 ### v1.4 (2022-07-28)
 * Added support for v19.0 (preview 2).
 * Language localisation for options.
 (Thank you @micjahn)
-* Performance improvments and options for very large databases.
+* Performance improvements and options for very large databases.
 * Fixed: Incorrect folder name when schema contains a dot.

 ### v1.3.1 (2018-10-06)